evacoffee/closetly/README.md

 # FIT
-A web-based digital wardrobe application that helps users catalog their clothing collection, generate outfit combinations, and connect with other fashion enthusiasts.
+A digital wardrobe application that helps users catalog their clothing collection, generate outfit combinations, and connect with other fashion enthusiasts.